jreisinger/docs/data/notes/mngt/devops.md

 * technical practices
 * cultural norms

 DevOps is an emerging field in operations.
-The practice of DevOps typically appears in web application and cloud environments, but its influence is spreading to all parts of all industries.
+The practice of DevOps typically appears in web applications and cloud environments, but its influence is spreading to all parts of all industries.

 The principles behind DevOps work patterns are the same principles that transformed manufacturing.